haberdashPI/vscode-master-key/notes.md

 TODO: trouble running tests, try running each one individually

 NEW TEST: visual keybinding display
+    - TODO: our tracking of `kinds` has been lost somewhere in refactoring we need to treat this similarly to the way we treat definitions and then pass it on to the visual docs
     - verify that keys with bindings show up and have color
     - verify that keys without bindings show up as blank